Canadian Dental Care Plan

 The Canadian Dental Care Plan is a dental insurance program funded by the Government of Canada to provide dentistry services to uninsured Canadians that meet certain criteria.
 It replaces a temporary dental benefit program established in 2022 for children under 12 who did not have dental insurance coverage, which was terminated in June 2024.

 In the 2022 federal budget, the impending program was estimated to cost $1.7 billion annually.
 The 2023 Canadian federal budget allocated $23 million over two years to collect oral health data for use of the program, $13 billion for Health Canada to implement the program over five years, and $4.4 billion annually thereafter for program costs.

-The program began its staggered enrollment rollout in December 2023 with mailings to individuals at least 87 years old.
+The program began its staggered enrolment rollout in December 2023 with mailings to individuals at least 87 years old.

 Background

 March 13, 2024: Prime Minister Justin Trudeau makes an announcement on how the new Canadian Dental Care Plan will help millions of Canadians see a dentist.
 He is joined by Sonja Chamberlin (dean of the Southern Alberta Institute of Technology's School of Health and Public Safety) and George Chahal (MP for Calgary Skyview).

 The 2021 federal election resulted in a minority government for the incumbent Liberal Party, led by Justin Trudeau, establishing the 44th Canadian Parliament.
 Six months later, the New Democratic Party of Canada (NDP), led by Jagmeet Singh, formed a confidence and supply agreement with the Liberal Party to ensure the latter would govern until 2025.
 The NDP support was contingent on the Liberals agreeing to a set of priorities for the session of Parliament, among them to establish national dental care and pharmacare programs.
 The dental care program had been a long-standing priority for the NDP, which had campaigned during the 2019 and 2021 federal elections to implement such a program if elected.

 In 2020, the Parliamentary Budget Officer estimated it would cost $1.3 billion to implement a similar program.
 The first year of the program was expected to cost $4.3 billion as those with "unmet dental needs" would obtain care as soon as they became eligible for it.

 Heather Carr, president of the Canadian Dental Association, has stated that dentists have wanted a national plan for dental care coverage.
 About 35% of Canadians do not have private dental care insurance, including more than half of seniors.
 They would incur an out-of-pocket expense for dental care, which may result in those individuals avoiding dental care.

 In 2014, patients with no dental care coverage made over 60,000 visits to emergency departments for oral health issues, resulting in a cost of over $30 million to the health care system.
 This cost was exacerbated by the fact that emergency departments lacked the tools and training for their medical staff to provide such services.